Guidebook Blocks

 Legal Terms Blocks

-- Display acceptance status and timestamps
+- Shows acceptance status to guests

 Adding Media Assets to Guidebook Blocks